UMN-Hydro/GSFLOW-GRASS/README.md

 run (visualization_script).py (Settings File)
 ```

 By default, the visualization scripts will plot output files in directories specified by *Settings File*; this facilitates visualizing results directly after running GSFLOW with this toolkit.
 However, the user can over-ride these file locations in the section `*** CHANGE FILE NAMES AS NEEDED` in order to plot arbitrary output files (not based on *Settings File*).
 However, our visualization scripts assume certain output file formats and are not guaranteed to work with GSFLOW output files generated outside of this toolkit.

 For other main plotting options, the user should use the section at the top of each visualization script indicated with `*** SET THE FOLLOWING:...`.
 Other more detailed customizations (e.g., figure formatting etc) can be manually made in the rest of the script.

 The visualization scripts in the toolkit include the following:

 * Visualization scripts for plotting GSFLOW inputs (inputs that are created by our toolkit):
   * `plotBasin.py`: Creates figure showing HRU and stream discretization.
 User specifies HRU id's to be highlighted.
   * `Plot_MODFLOW_inputs.py`: Creates various figures showing spatially discretized MODFLOW inputs: active grid cells, top elevation of each layer, bottom elevation of each layer, and hydraulic conductivity for each layer.
 * Visualization scripts for plotting GSFLOW outputs:
   * `plotHRUvars.py`: Creates movie of HRU-discretized output variables.
   * `plotSegmentDischarge.py`: Creates movie of stream segment-discretized discharge values.
   * `Plot_MODFLOW_3D_head3.py`: Creates movie of spatially discretized hydraulic head.
 Also options to show water table depth and change-in-head over print time steps.
   * `Plot_MODFLOW_3D_uzf.py`: Creates movie of spatially discretized unsaturated-zone outputs, such as recharge from the unsaturated to the saturated zone.
   * `plot_gsflow_csv.py`: Creates a time series figure with basin-total variables.

 ## Advanced Customization

-**\todo{Andy, this is where to put ways to customize GRASS GIS code; mostly links should be OK}**

 **Changing other parameters in GSFLOW input files:**

 Our toolkit is set up to easily change hydraulic conductivity, climate, and infiltration inputs through the *Settings* File.
 To change other model input parameters (described in the GSFLOW manual), the user must locate those entries in the Python input-file-builder scripts and edit the values there.
 These scripts are in Toolkit_GSFLOW ->input_file_builder and include:
 * `GSFLOW_print_controlfile_current.py`: Builds GSFLOW control file, which controls model options.
 See commented Section headings to make changes.
 * `GSFLOW_print_PRMSparamfile_current.py`: Builds PRMS parameter file, which contains all (non-stream) surface properties in "Section 2: Parameters."
 While any of these may be customized, those of particular interest are commented with "# *** CHANGE FOR SPECIFIC SITE"
 * `MODFLOW_NWT_lib_current.py`: Library of functions to build the various MODFLOW input files (used in `print_MODFLOW_inputs_res_NWT_current.py.`  See individual functions to change input parameters for the different corresponding MODFLOW packages.
+* Subdirectories of `domain_builder` hold the GRASS GIS commands.
+If the user needs to expand the set of variables exported under these commands, one should:
+  1. Open the desired `.py` file and follow the pattern shown to edit its parser inputs/outputs (formatted comments near the top) and the Python code inside that first parses these comments and then runs GRASS GIS commands
+  2. Ensure that you have a C compiler installed (gcc)
+  3. Run `make MODULE_TOPDIR=<PATH_TO_YOUR_GRASS_GIS_INSTALL>` to compile the updated GRASS GIS commands.
+See and/or `makeall.sh`, in which this path is provided by the user, for a simple way to recompile many commands.

+**If you make modifications, please contact us.** We would be happy to include your contributions in the main code base, and any changes to the GRASS GIS commands to the main GRASS GIS extensions (add-ons) repository: this will help future users!